OpenMusicKontrollers/moony.lv2/README.md

 #### Compile options

 * build-opengl-ui (build OpenGl UI, default=on)
-* build-simple-ui (build external UI, default=off)
+* build-next-ui (build next UI, default=off)
+  * use-vterm (needed for next ui, default=disabled)
 * build-inline-disp (build inline display, default=off)

-### GUI
+### Next (alternative) UI

-This plugin features an external LV2 plugin GUI, which does nothing else than just opening the plugin's Lua source in your favorite editor and monitor its modification state.
+This plugin features a native LV2 plugin UI which embeds a terminal emulator which can run your favorite terminal editor to edit the plugin's FAUST source.

-*The external GUI is optionally built only.*

-Currently, the editor has to be defined via an environment variable *MOONY_EDITOR*.
+Currently, the editor has to be defined via the environment variable *EDITOR*:

-    export MOONY_EDITOR='gedit'
-    export MOONY_EDITOR='xterm -e emacs'
+    export EDITOR='vim'
-    export MOONY_EDITOR='urxvt -e nvim'
+    export EDITOR='emacs'

-If no environment variable is defined, the default fallback invocation commands are defined as follows:
+If no environment variable is defined, the default fallback editor is 'vi', as it must be part of every POSIX system.

-* 'xterm -e vi' (Unix)
-* 'open -nW' (MacOS)
-* 'cmd /c start /wait' (Windows)

-Whenever you save the Lua source, the plugin will try to just-in-time compile and inject it.
-Potential warnings and errors are reported in the plugin host's log.
+Whenever you save the FAUST source, the plugin will try to just-in-time compile and inject it.
+Potential warnings and errors are reported in the plugin host's log and the UI itself.

+On hi-DPI displays, the UI scales automatically if you have set the correct DPI in your ~/.Xresources.

+    Xft.dpi: 200

+If not, you can manually set your DPI via environmental variable *D2TK_SCALE*:

+    export D2TK_SCALE=200

 ### License